gautamkrishnar/htmly-openshift-quickstart/README.md

 Then add a cname entry in your domain's dns configuration pointing your alias to $whatever-$yourdomain.rhcloud.com.

 ### Spread the word
-Liked using Grav in openshift!
+Liked using Htmly in openshift!
 Don't forget to spread the word by starring this repo.